Definition of schema markup

 7. Now add this microdata to your page

 Now it is time to return to your CMS website or source code and add these snippets where it is appropriate.
 If you don’t know what is your website build with, use free cms checker.
-Yellow dots on scrollbar will help you to find them.
+Yellow dots on the scrollbar will help you to find them.

 “Next Steps” will appear once you have clicked “Finish” button.